SlugFiller/godot-vector2d/README.md

 Then either import an SVG normally (e.g. via drag and drop), or create a new shape using the `Vector2DShape` and `Vector2DFill` nodes.
 Note: It is better to first use an SVG as an example for how these nodes work.

 # Limitations

-While some optimizations are used, calculating winding for every pixel can be particularly slow for shapes made from a large amount of segments.

 The vector shape editor is extremely bare bones, and lacks many quality of life features, like automatic smooth handles, box/lasso selection, or scale/rotate for multiple selected points.
 It also lacks a few necessary basic features.